Semrush helps you:

 Google Search Related To Link Building

-And you’ll get handful of GREAT long tail terms that you can target.
+And you’ll get a handful of GREAT long tail terms that you can target in your content.

 Nice!

 Pro Tip: Take one of the keywords from the “Searches related to…” area and pop that term into Google.
 Then, check out the “Searches related to…” results for THAT keyword.
-Rinse and repeat until you have a massive list of awesome keywords.
+Rinse and repeat until you have a massive list of content ideas.

 Answer The Public is a helpful keyword research tool that generates question-focused keywords.